BSH Home Appliances Pty Ltd (ACN 109 198 405) referred to in these Terms as BSH.

 11. Payment and Interest

-11.1 Unless otherwise agreed in writing or stated in any quotation or order confirmation, prices are net cash payable at BSH’s Head Office at 1555 Centre Road, Clayton, Victoria, Australia 3168, on the last business day of the month following the month of the invoice date.
+11.1 Unless otherwise agreed in writing or stated in any quotation or order confirmation, prices are net cash payable at BSH’s Head Office at Clayton, Victoria, on the last business day of the month following the month of the invoice date.

 11.2 BSH’s express or implied approval of a credit facility to the Buyer may be revoked or withdrawn by BSH at any time.